nubs/ember-guides/README.md

 ## Dependencies

-The Guides are built with Middleman, which runs on Ruby 1.9.3 or newer (2.0.0 recommended).
+The Guides are built with Middleman and require Ruby 2.0.0 or newer.

 During build, Middleman will require Aspell to look for misspellings.
 On Macs, it can be installed via Homebrew: